 That period was characterized by a number of unsolved incidents, disappearances, and other disturbing or violent events which were only later attributed to Riddle and his followers.

-By this time, most people who stumble across this collection have probably picked up the message that by the end of HBP I was convinced that Snape was a White Hat.
+By this time, most people who stumble across this collection have probably picked up the message that by the end of HBP I was convinced that Snape was one of the White Hats.

 I also was convinced that he had become a White Hat before the Trelawney Prophecy was made.
 A detailed analysis of the ramifications of what I believed had gone down the night of the Prophecy can be found in the essays entitled ‘The Child Foretold’ and ‘“Loyaultie Me Lie”’.